Structural geology: Stress fields

+Modeling

+For economic geology such as petroleum and mineral development, as well as research, modeling of structural geology is becoming increasingly important.
+2D and 3D models of structural systems such as anticlines, synclines, fold and thrust belts, and other features can help better understand the evolution of a structure through time.
+Without modeling or interpretation of the subsurface, geologists are limited to their knowledge of the surface geological mapping.
+If only reliant on the surface geology, major economic potential could be missed by overlooking the structural and tectonic history of the area.

 Characterization of the mechanical properties of rock

 The mechanical properties of rock play a vital role in the structures that form during deformation deep below the earth's crust.
 The conditions in which a rock is present will result in different structures that geologists observe above ground in the field.
 The field of structural geology tries to relate the formations that humans see to the changes the rock went through to get to that final structure.
 Knowing the conditions of deformation that lead to such structures can illuminate the history of the deformation of the rock.

 Temperature and pressure play a huge role in the deformation of rock.
 At the conditions under the earth's crust of extreme high temperature and pressure, rocks are ductile.
 They can bend, fold or break.
 Other vital conditions that contribute to the formation of structure of rock under the earth are the stress and strain fields.